Product development and innovation

 How we organise in Purchasing & Logistics

-IKEA Purchasing Development is divided in seven category areas: 1) Flatline, 2) Wood & Fibres, 3) Comfort, 4) Textiles, 5) Electronics, 6) Metal, Plastic and Float Glass, and 7) Specific Home Furnishing Business (stearin, tableware, green plants, etc.).
-Our Purchasing Operations and business development teams are located in 24 offices, within nine Purchasing Operations Areas: South Europe, South East Europe, North Europe, North East Europe, Central Europe, Americas, South Asia, South East Asia and East Asia.
+Purchasing Development is divided in eight category areas: 1) Flatline, 2) Wood & Fibres, 3) Comfort, 4) Textiles, 5) Electronics, 6) Metal, Plastic & Float Glass, 7) Specific Home Furnishing Business (stearin, tableware, green plants, etc.) and 8) Food.

-At IKEA Purchasing, we want to make the most of our competitive advantage of economies of scale.
+At IKEA Purchasing & Logistics, we want to make the most of our competitive advantage of economies of scale.
 Our large-volume approach enables us to invest in efficient industrial production set-ups and focus on affordability, accessibility, sustainability and quality.

 A lean and efficient value chain